Reynolds Consumer Products (NASDAQ:REYN) Issues Quarterly Earnings Results

-Reynolds Consumer Products (NASDAQ:REYN – Get Rating) issued its quarterly earnings results on Wednesday.
-The company reported $0.53 EPS for the quarter, missing analysts’ consensus estimates of $0.57 by ($0.04), Briefing.com reports.
-The firm had revenue of $1.07 billion during the quarter, compared to the consensus estimate of $1.11 billion.
-Reynolds Consumer Products had a net margin of 6.83% and a return on equity of 15.17%.
-The business’s revenue for the quarter was up 7.7% on a year-over-year basis.
-During the same quarter last year, the firm earned $0.51 earnings per share.
+Reynolds Consumer Products (NASDAQ:REYN – Get Rating) announced its earnings results on Wednesday.
+The company reported $0.53 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.57 by ($0.04), Briefing.com reports.
+The business had revenue of $1.07 billion for the quarter, compared to analyst estimates of $1.11 billion.
+Reynolds Consumer Products had a return on equity of 15.17% and a net margin of 6.83%.
+The company’s revenue for the quarter was up 7.7% compared to the same quarter last year.
+During the same period last year, the firm earned $0.51 EPS.

-The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, February 28th.
-Shareholders of record on Tuesday, February 14th will be given a dividend of $0.23 per share.
-The ex-dividend date is Monday, February 13th.
-This represents a $0.92 dividend on an annualized basis and a yield of 3.28%.
-Reynolds Consumer Products’s dividend payout ratio (DPR) is 74.19%.
+The company also recently declared a quarterly dividend, which will be paid on Tuesday, February 28th.
+Stockholders of record on Tuesday, February 14th will be issued a dividend of $0.23 per share.
+The ex-dividend date of this dividend is Monday, February 13th.
+This represents a $0.92 dividend on an annualized basis and a dividend yield of 3.31%.
+Reynolds Consumer Products’s dividend payout ratio (DPR) is presently 74.19%.

 Reynolds Consumer Products Inc produces and sells products in cooking, waste and storage, and tableware product categories in the United States and internationally.
 It operates through four segments: Reynolds Cooking & Baking, Hefty Waste & Storage, Hefty Tableware, and Presto Products.
 The Reynolds Cooking & Baking segment produces foil, disposable aluminum pans, parchment paper, freezer paper, wax paper, butcher paper, plastic wrap, baking cups, oven bags, and slow cooker liners under the Reynolds Wrap, Reynolds KITCHENS, and E-Z Foil brands in the United States, as well as under the ALCAN brand in Canada and under the Diamond brand internationally.